We expect students to be accountable when seeking financial aid by adhering to the following principles.

 - Keep your address and contact information up-to-date in BearWeb.

-- Notify our office of any changes to your academic course load (most scholarships require full-time enrollment) and understand that drops and/or withdrawals may affect your aid eligibility for the current and/or subsequent years.
+- Notify our office of any changes to your enrollment status (most scholarships require full-time enrollment) and understand that drops and/or withdrawals may affect your aid eligibility for the current and/or subsequent years.

 - Inform us of any changes in your family's financial conditions.